 Check it out in the above interactive map (the map is offline from time to time for updates...be patient), or click the title block at top to see the latest on Human prehistory on the Bradshaw Foundation web site.

 This video of the history of world population (since CE 1) is provided by the website "World Population History."
 Check out the site for more analysis.

-If you're interested in a more technical discussion of the subject (prior to the latest findings), here is a paper PLOS Genetics.
+If you're interested in a more technical discussion of the subject (prior to the latest findings), click the picture for a paper by PLOS Genetics.

 The West Eurasian origins of American Indians has been known for a few years.
-Here is a National Geographic article on the subject.
+Click the picture a National Geographic article on the subject.

 Ancient DNA is also revealing trade routes and commodities previously unsuspected.
 For example, there is evidence wheat grain was imported from Europe into ancient Britain long before the advent of farming on the islands.

 All of this research is bringing clearer explanations about how the transition from hunter/gatherer to agrarian societies came about.

 Ancient DNA has revealed a return migration back into Africa, previously unsuspected.